cryptr-auth/passport-cryptr/README.md

 4. `exp` is a timestamp and represent when this token expires, If it's in the past it should be not valid

 5. `version` Is now `1` but may increment in future update of this strategy

+6. `ips` Represent `cryptr` if you are in magic link process, even it's the SSO provider ex: `azure_ad`

+7. `sci` Only set if you are on SSO process, representing the ID of the connection SSO used ex: `shark_academy_Bew14hd05jd`